abeahmed/cse15l-lab-reports/LabReport1.md

 First, open command line interface or interpreter on your computer (The default applications for this are *Command Prompt* on Windows, and *Terminal* on Mac)
 **_NOTE:_**: The commands shown in this example were run on a Mac, using the *Terminal* application

-Now you'll need to set up your CSE15L account
+Now, you'll need to set up your CSE15L account

 You can look up your account at the following link, using the username for your UCSD account and your PID: